canonical/snapd/interfaces/builtin/README.md

         deny-auto-connection: true
     (remember this overrides slot side rules)

-This pattern makes sense for interfaces that carry great security risk and allow to take control outside of the sandbox, e.g. installing a kernel module.
+This pattern makes sense for interfaces that carry great security risks and allow the snap to take control outside of the sandbox, e.g. installing a kernel module.

-So called super-privileged slot implementations should also be disallowed installation on a system and a snap declaration is required to override the base declaration to allow installation (eg, docker).
+So called super-privileged slot implementations should also disallow installation on a system and a snap declaration is required to override the base declaration to allow installation (eg, docker).
 Eg: